-Since it’s the holidays, longtime sponsor Kimi of A Printable Press whipped up this awesome downloadable gift label that can double for wedding favors or for personalized holidays gifts.
+Since it’s the holidays, A Printable Press whipped up this awesome downloadable gift label that can double for wedding favors or for personalized holidays gifts.
 (I know, she’s wicked smart.)
 There are two styles of labels, one inspired by the classic chef’s label, with a sweet classic font and delicate details, and a second one inspired by woodtype grunginess, which is a bit more rugged and retro.

 You can personalize your labels in a number of ways—add a date, a little phrase, the name of your treat, and your initials.
 The only fields that are uneditable are “Genuine Homemade” and “Indulge & Savor” (though Kimi suggests that you can always write in “well someone made it!” if your treat isn’t exactly…er…from scratch).

 Now, in case you missed our last printable tutorial, I just want to remind everyone that the process is seriously easy.
 Since all the design work is done for you, the only skills required to execute this project are basic office skills—printing, cutting, hole punching, etc. It’s the freezer pie of crafts, if you will.

 To start, choose which design you want (click here to download the Classic Cook inspired label or here for the Woodtype one).
 Then download the customizable PDF by clicking the “free download” button on the page.
 When the PDF opens (make sure to open in Adobe Acrobat and not your browser), place your cursor inside the greyed out sections and add your personal message.
 (Hint: if the name of your treat is simple, use page 2; if it’s longer use the two-line version on page 3.)